-The president of the Interfaith Center of New York and former Dean of the largest cathedral in the world, Rev. James P. Morton, offered this heartfelt and personal tribute on the occasion of the 90th Jayanthi (birth anniversary) of Sri Swami Satchidananda, celebrated in Yogaville in 2004.
+The Very Reverend James Parks Morton, the president of the Interfaith Center of New York and former Dean of the Cathedral of St. John the Divine—largest cathedral in the world—offered a heartfelt and personal tribute on the occasion of the 90th Jayanthi (birth anniversary) of Swami Satchidananda in 2004, held at Satchidananda Ashram–Yogaville, Virginia. (photo: Swami Satchidananda and Rev. Morton, outside the Cathedral in the late 1980s)

 Swami Satchidananda is one of my favorite people.
 Talking about him is a joy, but it’s also a big job, because it’s like talking about Albert Einstein or Pope John XXIII.
 These are huge people and Swamiji is in that category of really amazing people.